-Over 23 days we travel through the marvellous spring-time mountain and desert landscapes of Persia and visit some of the most remarkable monuments in the ancient and Islamic worlds.
+Over 23 days we travel through the marvellous mountain and desert landscapes of Persia and visit some of the most remarkable monuments in the ancient and Islamic worlds.
 We explore awe-inspiring Achaemenid palaces and royal tombs, mysterious Sasanian fire temples, enchanting mud-brick cities on the desert fringes, and fabled Persian cities with their enchanting gardens, caravanserais, bazaars and stunning cobalt-blue mosques.
 Perhaps more importantly, however, we encounter the unsurpassed friendliness and hospitality of the Iranian people which leave most travellers longing to return.

 Little-visited sites on the Caspian Sea in the ‘Azerbaijani’ regions of Iran

 Memorable archaeological sites of the Ancient Persian Empire

 The stunning tiled architecture of Iran’s Savafid-era mosques and palaces

 The crosscurrents of Eastern and Western cultures at key Silk Road sites

 The bazaars of Tehran, Tabriz, Shiraz and Isfahan

 A remarkably friendly, cultured and open population, eager to engage with the world outside Iran

 The remarkable museums and palaces of Tehran

 The Armenian church of St Stephanos and the turquoise mosque in Tabriz